Vietnam.vn - Nền tảng quảng bá Việt Nam

 Italy is at the forefront of issuing a decision to ban ChatGPT.

-On March 31, Italian authorities issued a temporary ban on ChatGPT due to privacy concerns and the app’s failure to verify users were 13 years or older as required by Italy.
-At the same time, Italy also said it would open an investigation into how OpenAI used user data.
+On March 31, Italian authorities issued a temporary ban on the ChatGPT app due to privacy concerns and the app's failure to verify users aged 13 and older as required by Italy.
+At the same time, Italy also said it would open an investigation into how OpenAI uses user data.

 World - Which countries in the world have 'taken action' with ChatGPT and AI technology?